ThalesGroup/CDSP-Orchestration-Ansible/README.md

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the this repository.

 ## Support
+You can use GitHub issues page and [Thales Community Forum](https://supportportal.thalesgroup.com/community) for getting support on the community.

 ## Release Notes and Roadmap